oksuz/react-boilerplate/README.md

 - `start` development server with command `npm run start:dev`
 - `build` your app using `npm run build` command, your build appears in `dist` folder

+# Some useful commands

+`npm run codestyling:fix` fixes code styles automatically end show errors that not convenient for eslint rules

+`npm run eslint:check` checks the code according to eslint rules

+`npm run prettier:check` checks the code according to prettier rules

+Last two of the commands are useful for ci/cd tools.

+# Test

+it uses jest for testing. run this command for run tests: `npm run test`

 # Enabled Babel Plugins

 - @babel/plugin-proposal-class-properties